anilnamde/workshop/README.md

 Its from React tutorial to build tic tac toe game.
 Its fun assignment small yet logic to find winner and changing the player while playing game is not as easy as it seems.

+## React_webpack
+Simple example to try webpack stuck with SPA